dougmassay/kindleunpack-calibre-plugin/README.md

 environment.
 If you need to refer to or call those modules that's where they'll be.
 But as mentioned above ... go upstream if you have patches or pull requests for those files.

-For example, if you need to import something from the core_subtree/lib/compatibility_utils.py script, you would use:
+For example, if you need to import something from the core_subtree/lib/ directory (for example: compatibility_utils.py), you would use:

-    from calibre_plugins.kindleunpack_plugin.kindleunpack.compatibility_utils import mobi_split
+    from calibre_plugins.kindleunpack_plugin.kindleunpack.compatibility_utils import PY2

+the rest of the scripts above (dialogs.py, etc...) can be imported using the prefix of:

+    calibre_plugins.kindleunpack_plugin.

 Files used for building/maintaining the plugin: